 If you observe some or all of these occurring with an older or disabled adult, alert APS:

 - Injury that is inconsistent with the explanation for its cause.

-- The elder or dependent adult has recently become confused or disoriented.
+- The elder or dependent adult has recently become confused, disoriented, or severely withdrawn.

-- The caregiver shows anger, indifference, and aggressive behavior toward the person.
+- The caregiver shows anger, indifference, or aggressive behavior toward the person.

 - Personal belongings, papers, credit cards are missing.